badu/badu.github.io/_content/about.md

 that could solve a tight deadline on a very interesting project.

 The project was a second screen application prototype - tells you nothing, I know.
 Imagine you are watching TV, and you have a tablet in your lap.
-While watching a TV show, the tabled would synchronise with the TV and provide contextual information about what you were watching.
+While watching a TV show, the tablet would synchronize with the TV and provide contextual information about what you were watching.
 That contextual information was actually a micro website having a metadata that should match the metadata of the TV show data.
 To be more explicit, if you were watching a TV program with a show about whales, then the tablet would have presented you with what could you find out more about whales.